vohongthinh2011/secureaiautonomylab/README.md

 # Dr. Paul Rad
-Associate Professor, Senior Member IEEE
-The University of Texas at San Antonio
+Associate Professor, Senior Member IEEE at The University of Texas at San Antonio

 ## Research Interests
 - AI Security